 67. American Fast Food

 I know it’s scandalous to suggest eating American fast food in a foreign country.
 Of course, you should try all the popular local dishes first!
 But after you’ve done that, it can be enlightening to stop into a Burger King or McDonald’s just to see the strange and unusual menu items.
 Take a look at the KFC “Chizza” (chicken pizza!) shown above.

 Cool and Trendy Things To Do in Mexico City

 68. Doctores & Roma Norte Street Art

-This section is a special shout-out to my hipster friends.
+This “cool and trendy” section is a special shout-out to my hipster friends.
 Photographing the remarkable street art in Doctores should rank at the top of any hipster’s list.
 Doctores is not the safest neighborhood, so use caution.
 You should be fine taking an Uber to the Antique Toy Museum, then walking west from there into Roma Norte.
 You’ll spot a lot of awesome street art along the way that will make your Instagram follower count go through the roof.

 69. Eco Bici